ovalhub/pyicu/README.md

 PyICU is a project maintained by the Open Source Applications Foundation.

-The PyICU homepage is: http://pyicu.osafoundation.org.
+The PyICU homepage is http://pyicu.osafoundation.org.
-Its source is hosted on GitHub: https://github.com/ovalhub/pyicu.
+Its source code is hosted on GitHub https://github.com/ovalhub/pyicu.

-The ICU homepage is: http://site.icu-project.org/
+The ICU homepage is http://site.icu-project.org/

 Building PyICU